 If the complainant, the respondent, or a witness informs the college that they will not attend the hearing (or will refuse to be cross-examined), the hearing may proceed, as determined by the college Title IX coordinator.
-The hearing board may not, however draw any adverse inference in reaching a determination regarding responsibility based solely on the individual's absence from the hearing (or their refusal to be cross-examined).
+The hearing board may not, however: (a) rely on any statement or information provided by that non-participating individual in reaching a determination regarding responsibility; or (b) draw any adverse inference in reaching a determination regarding responsibility based solely on the individual's absence from the hearing (or their refusal to be cross-examined).